ErinBecker/learning/linguistics/vocabulary.md

 - logogram - (n) a written character that representes a word or a phrase
 - recension - (n) a revised edition of a text
 - incipit - (n) opening words of a text
+- syllabogram - (n) a written symbol representing a single syllable